 On March 18, 2014, the Agency entered into a Purchase Loan agreement with Viking Village Fresno RAD, LP for \$831,886 to sell certain property to rehabilitate into Low-Income housing units.
 The note bears a 3.32% interest compounded annually and with a maturity date of March 18, 2069.
 Principal is payable upon maturity and interest is payable from available cash flow.
-The outstanding balance due at December 31, 2017, is \$827,963 with accrued interest in the amount of \$27,980 and interest revenue of \$27,979.

 On March 18, 2014, the Agency entered into a second loan agreement with Viking Village for \$917,387 for the rehabilitation of the above-mentioned property.
 The note bears a 3.36% interest compounded annually and with a maturity of March 18, 2069.
 Principal is payable upon maturity and interest is payable from available cash flow.
-The outstanding balance due at December 31, 2017, is \$127,387 with accrued interest in the amount of \$6,520 and interest revenue of \$4,755.

-The outstanding principal balance due for the two loans at December 31, 2017, was \$955,349 and accrued interest was \$34,500.
+The outstanding principal balances for the two loans at December 31, 2018, was \$955,349 with accrued interest of \$67,416.